 I left with mustard all over my jacket and camera.
 Totally worth it.

 While collecting gluhwein cups makes for a fun souvenir, the drink really does have a practical purpose.
 Winter in Germany is cold.
-Even the best shoes and gloves can’t prevent penetration of that damp cold.
+Even the best shoes and gloves can’t prevent that damp cold from penetrating deep into your body.

 Gluhwein mitigates cold faster than stepping inside a warm department store.
 Non-alcoholic and other flavored versions are available.